rossrobino/drab/README.md

 ### Write JavaScript, or don't

-- Elements can be installed as a package (recommended), or utilized without writing any JavaScript by adding a script tag to your document.
+- Elements can be installed as a package (recommended), or utilized without writing any JavaScript by adding a `script` tag to your document.
-- Each element can be configured through HTML attributes.
+- Each element can be configured through HTML attributes, making it possible to use an alternative language for your backend.

 ### Built in animations